johnoch/cabbage/Builds/Linux/README.txt

 ./buildCabbage

 This should build a Cabbage binary, as well as two plugin libraries.
-If you move the Cabbage binary to another location please make sure to also move teh plugin libs, as they MUST reside in the same folder as the main Cabbage binary.
+If you move the Cabbage binary to another location please make sure to also move the plugin libs, as they MUST reside in the same folder as the main Cabbage binary.